Austaras/retask/README.md

 It's \${currentYear} and there're sufficient reasons for not using Elm, yet there isn't a real alternative(except Elmish, but it has its own problem too).
 Not until the release of React hook, in which `useReducer` alone is powerful enough for mimicking TEA.
 However there is one big thing missing: side effect.

 This package is intended to port said system to ReScript so you can write Elm without really having to write Elm, or more shortly, **Elm as a hook**.
-You could also use it in plain JavaScript or (in future) TypeScript (for now you also need `bs-platform` installed).
+You could also use it in plain JavaScript or TypeScript.

 Effect Manager: